Practical Ethics and Responsibility Competition

 By itself, that’s not an argument; it’s just someone expressing their view.
 To turn it into an argument you need to support it with some reasons (also called ‘premises’).
 For example:

 You probably noticed that these are all statements too, and some of them might need supporting with further arguments.
 You could keep going like this forever, but you’ll run out of time, and your audience will run out of patience!
-So, you probably want to start with claims that are uncontroversial or well-established (Premises 1 and 2) and give arguments for the claims that are more likely to be rejected by your audience (Premise 3).
+So, you probably want to start with claims that are uncontroversial or well-established (Premises 3 and 4) and give arguments for the claims that are more likely to be rejected by your audience (Premises 1 and 2).

 A good argument makes it clear how the premises support the conclusion.
 It’s great to have facts and figures to back up your case – but you need to show us how those facts and figures support your argument.